 Yes, you can schedule posts to Facebook groups you've joined as a member, but not with standard social media schedulers.
 Tools like Hootsuite, Buffer, and similar API-based schedulers are all API-based, and the Facebook API doesn't allow posting to joined groups.
 The only tools that support scheduled posting to joined groups are browser-based, specifically tools using a Chrome extension to post through your real session.
 PilotPoster is built for exactly this: scheduling posts to your joined groups with configurable timing, randomized delays, and AI content variation.

 Scheduling posts to joined Facebook groups sounds like a basic feature.
-In practice, it's the one thing that almost every scheduler gets wrong.
+In practice, almost every scheduler gets this wrong.
 This guide explains why, and gives you the full setup walkthrough for making it work.

 Why Standard Schedulers Don't Work for Joined Groups #